-Marian started out in the food business early by helping out in her father’s restaurant as a young girl.
-Her first responsibilities were filling napkin containers, putting salt and pepper shakers out, and other side work.
-Marian graduated from Fordson High School in Dearborn, Michigan, and attended Dearborn Community College where she studied liberal arts and completed one accounting class.
+Marian started out in the food business as a young girl filling napkin containers and salt and pepper shakers in her father’s restaurant.
+She graduated from Fordson High School in Dearborn, Michigan, and attended Dearborn Community College where she studied liberal arts and completed an accounting course.

 Mom-and-Pop Business and Beyond

 Working hand-in-hand, Marian and Mike grew Little Caesars into the world’s largest carry-out pizza chain with restaurants in 50 U.S. states and 19 international markets.
 Success in the pizza business enabled Marian to invest in other businesses in the food, sports and entertainment industries.

 Avid hockey fans, Marian and Mike turned the downtrodden Detroit Red Wings franchise into a hockey powerhouse after purchasing the team in 1982.
 Under their ownership, the Red Wings have won 16 divisional championships, six President’s Trophies, six Campbell Bowls and four Stanley Cups.

 Channeling the love she developed for Detroit as a young professional, Marian became a pioneer in the redevelopment of downtown Detroit when she and Mike purchased the Fox theatre in 1987 at a time when most businesses were fleeing the city.
 They restored the neglected theatre to its original 1928 splendor and a year later moved their business headquarters to the adjacent office building.